Our

 She uses the mediums of paint and clay to help her illustrate the variety of topics she feels are dear to her experiences and values.
 Using these materials allows the beauty of the paint or form to look forward and intrusive.
 Through her art, she hopes to create and educate life experiences and the mindfulness of others.

-Valarie has a BFA from the College for Creative Studies (CCS), Detroit, Michigan and has studied ceramics and sculpturing abroad in Florence, Italy.
+Valarie has a BFA from the College for Creative Studies (CCS), Detroit, Michigan, and has studied ceramics and sculpting abroad in Florence, Italy.
 She has a strong passion for art and believes in continuously working on improving her skills as an artist.
 She has worked for over twenty years as an automotive clay sculptor where she sculpts both interior and exterior automotive designs.
 Her life is very busy, and she spends all of her free time in her Eastside Detroit art studio where she creates new works of art and mentors young upcoming artists.
-Her plans include offering art workshops to her clients.
+Herplans include offering art workshops to her clients.
+Her works can be seen online at; artbyvaldavis.com.
+Her email address is [email protected].

 Easton Davvy